 These are my notes from the book, Jony Ive, The Genius Behind Apple’s Greatest Products, by Leander Kahney.
-They may not make sense if you haven’t read the book yourself, but they are notes from the book I want to remember.
+They may not make sense if you haven’t read the book yourself, but they’re the notes from the book I want to remember.

 As I’ve written about before, I assumed that Apple’s Jonathan Ive had his hands full with the completion of the design of Apple Park, and that was affecting the design and quality of Apple’s recent product offerings.
 This quote comes from bloomberg.com: “With the completion of Apple Park, Apple’s design leaders and teams are again reporting directly to Jony Ive, who remains focused purely on design,” Amy Bessette, a company spokeswoman, said Friday in a statement.